SeanTurk8/Robot-Arm/README.md

     - LiquidCrystal_SoftI2C for LCD
     - Wire and SoftwareWire for I2C
 - Python code on Raspberry Pi:
-    - Detects moves with OpenCV
+    - Detects moves with camera
     - Runs game logic and sends moves to Arduino via I2C
-    - Handles mandatory jump rule and multi-jump sequences
+    - Handles mandatory jump rule

 Operation Flow
 - On boot, LCD shows "Press START to play"
 - Game asks if jumping is mandatory (1 press = Yes, 2 presses = No)
 - Player moves are detected via Pi camera
-- Computer move calculated using minimax, executed via robotic arm
 - Jumped pieces are manually removed with player confirmation
 - Game ends with result shown on LCD